 Why You Should Not Ignore an IRS Notice

-Ignoring an IRS notice is one of the most common mistakes taxpayers make.
+Ignoring an IRS notice is one of the most common and costly mistakes taxpayers make.

 - Additional penalties and interest